Maida Vale Hospital for Nervous Diseases: History

 The hospital was founded as the London Infirmary for Epilepsy and Paralysis by the German physician Julius Althaus (1833-1900) in 1867.
-In its first incarnation it was based at Blandford Place in Marylebone.
+In its first incarnation, it was based at Blandford Place in Marylebone.
 It moved to Portland Terrace in 1872, becoming the Hospital for Diseases of the Nervous System in 1873 and the Hospital for Epilepsy and Paralysis in 1876.
 It moved to a new building in Maida Vale, designed by the architects Young & Hall, opened by the Duchess of Argyll in 1903.
 At that time it became the Hospital for Epilepsy and Paralysis and Other Diseases of the Nervous System, Maida Vale.
 It became the Maida Vale Hospital for Nervous Diseases (including Epilepsy and Paralysis) in 1937.

-The facility joined the National Health Service as the National Hospital for Nervous Diseases, Maida Vale at which time it also became part of the National Hospitals for Nervous Diseases, now the National Hospital for Neurology and Neurosurgery.
+The facility joined the National Health Service as the National Hospital for Nervous Diseases, Maida Vale, at which time it also became part of the National Hospitals for Nervous Diseases, now the National Hospital for Neurology and Neurosurgery.
 The site at 4 Maida Vale (the main road) was closed in 1993 and sold for development.

+Notable staff

+A series of nurses who trained at The London Hospital under Eva Luckes were Matron of Maida Vale Hospital for over 25 years.